 The Academy is responsible for young driver support initiatives, performance master classes, an Advanced Apprenticeship in Sporting Excellence, and Team UK - a national squad comprising some of the country's best up-and-coming drivers.

-The man who founded and underpins the RSF programme is Graham Sharp, a successful businessman and benefactor.
+The man who established and underpins the RSF programme is founder Graham Sharp, a successful businessman and benefactor.

 Sharp is supported by the Foundation's ambassador, the multiple ex-world motorcycle and Formula 1 world champion John Surtees and Derek Walters, chief executive of WorldSport Management.

-WSM manages the RSF's entire driver development and racing programme in addition to Graham Sharp's substantial commitment to the Elite Engineering Programme via his Helsington Foundation.
+WSM manages the RSF's entire driver / rider development and racing programme in addition to Graham Sharp's substantial commitment - via his Helsington Foundation - to the Engineering UK-run Tomorrow's Engineers EEP Robotics Challenge.